MikeyBurkman/eggnog/README.md

 // express: The Express library from node_modules
 // console: The global console (so our unit tests can verify what we log)
-// os: The core os module, which is provided with Node but isn't a global like console module.exports = function(
+// os: The core os module, which is provided with Node but isn't a global like console
+// Note that the inline comments tell eggnog what each argument should be module.exports = function(
   /* utils/config.serverPort */ serverPort,
   /* lib::express */ express,